Respiratory Protection in the Industry

 Since many environments are different, it’s important to provide workers with the correct respiratory devices they need to wear.
 A thorough written program is a core component of an effective and complete respiratory protective program.

-, employers must create and maintain an individualized, written respiratory program if their employees are required to use respirators.
-Also, employers must choose National Institute for Occupational Safety and Health (NIOSH) certified respirators for their employees when respirators are required.
+According to 29 CFR 1910.134, employers must create and maintain an individualized, written respiratory program if their employees are required to use respirators.
+Also, employers must choose the National Institute for Occupational Safety and Health (NIOSH) certified respirators for their employees when respirators are required.

 Even when wearing a respirator, if you’re not properly trained on how to use it, it will not protect you.
 Present training in a way that is easy to understand and it should include the following:

-When exposure cannot be identified or reasonably estimated, the atmosphere must be considered as an immediately dangerous to life or health (IDLH).
+When exposure cannot be identified or reasonably estimated, the atmosphere must be considered as immediately dangerous to life or health (IDLH).

 Ensure your workers are thoroughly trained on atmospheric hazards in their workspace, signs are posted to warn them to wear respirator equipment, and they’re provided with the right personal protective equipment (PPE) to keep them safe.

-For more information on OSHA’s respiratory protection, visit here
+For more information on OSHA’s respiratory protection, visit here.